A build performed with an initially empty object directory. All

 describing the set of required operations so we can process the

-actions effeciently.
+actions efficiently.
 These files are install manifests.

 A shell script used to configure the build system.